inf112-v21/Anisometropia/deliverables/ObligatoriskOppgave1.md

 MVP 5: As a developer, I want the robot to win by visiting a flag to be able to test that the robot can detect that it is on a cell containing a flag.

+MVP 5+:  As a developer I want the game to terminate whenever a player loses or wins to be able to verify the win and loss conditions.

 Acceptance criteria related to MVPs:

 1)  When the game is running a new window opens containing the visual representation of the game board.
 2)  Robot must be visible on the game board
 3)   - When the arrow keys are pressed the robot should move correspondingly: the robot should be removed from its previous location and be placed in a new location.
      - It must be impossible to move the robot outside the board by repeatedly going in the same direction.
 4)  Robot can move to tiles containing objects, like holes and flags.
 The game should detect this action and change the visuals of the robot.
 5)  The game is won when a robot is moved to a tile containing a flag.
-A blue visual effect is to be displayed, and the player is no longer moved by the controls.
+A blue visual effect is to be displayed.
+5+) After winning or losing, the player is no longer moved by the controls.

 # Annet
 **Testing så langt**